 ALBANY.
-(Alt.
-213 ft.)
-The seat of Linn County, situated at the junction of the Willamette and Calapoova rivers.
-It is an important lumbering and agricultural center.
+Alt.
+213 ft.
+The seat of Linn County, situated at the junction of the Willamette and Calapooya rivers.
+It is a trading center for farmers of Linn, Benton, and Polk Counties.
 South of Albany, the valley opens up into prairie-like expanses.
 The fields are larger.
 Grain and seed production dominates.
 This area is sometimes referred to as "the plains of Lebanon."
-Six miles beyond Albany is the village of TANGENT, a railroad term for the long stretch of straight track over which you are riding.
+Six miles beyond Albany is the village of TAN-GENT, a railroad term for the long stretch of straight track over which you are riding.
 South of here, at intervals are dome-like buttes, formed by volcanic upthrusts, once islands in the waters that filled the valley ages ago.
 There are marine fossils in the tops of the buttes, and bones of mammoths and mastodons have been found at their bases.
 Six miles beyond Tangent is SHEDD, a small settlement.
 Rising prominently on the east you can see Ward Butte (825 ft.), and Saddle Butte (646 ft.).
 South of Shedd is marshland which is blue in spring with the blooms of camas, Indian food-root.
 HALSEY, five miles south, is a shipping point for wool, grain, and seed crops.